The perils of automated fitting of datasets: the case of a wind turbine cost model: Where the model fails

+Our main concern is the scaling behavior of (\ref{RinneTotalCost}).
 In essence, a consistent model should mirror a realistic scaling behavior of all parameters.
-For example, in total cost a large turbine needs to be more expensive than a small turbine, although specific costs may decrease with size.
-Figure \ref{fig1} shows that basic scaling relations of the rated power $p$ are violated in equation (\ref{RinneTotalCost}) for certain parameter regimes.
-It depicts the scaling of investment cost with respect to rated power $p$ and fixed $r$, $age$, and $hh$ for one of the four turbines discussed in \cite{Rinne2018}, assuming a hub height of 75 meters.\\ Note, that equation (\ref{RinneTotalCost}) has a quadratic term in $p$, therefore the function has one maximum.
+In particular, total costs of a large turbine should be predicted higher by the model than costs of a smaller one, everything else being equal, although specific costs may decrease with size.
+Figure \ref{fig:1} shows that basic scaling relations of the rated power $p$ are violated in Equation \eqref{RinneTotalCost} for certain parameter regimes.
+It depicts the scaling of investment cost with respect to rated power $p$ and fixed $r$, $age$, and $hh$ for the turbine models Best-Romani 800KVA, Enercon E-44/800 and Enercon E-82/3000 respectively (see Figure \ref{fig:1}, turbine data from \cite{windpower.net}).

+Note that Equation \eqref{RinneTotalCost} has a quadratic term in $p$ with a negative coefficient, therefore the function has one maximum.
 For $p$ above that maximum, total turbine costs decrease in absolute terms while increasing rated capacity $p$.
-This is counter-intuitive and cannot be explained by economies of scale, which should at best lead to declining marginal increases in total cost.\\
+This is counter-intuitive and cannot be explained by economies of scale, which should at best lead to declining marginal increases in total cost.

-We refer to $p$ values below the maximum cost as plausible region (shown in turquoise) and above the extremum as implausible (shown in red).
-Here, plausible means that a point on the curve may replicate real cost behaviour, even though we make no judgement on the correctness of the result in this regime.
-In contrast, points in the implausible region seem incorrect a priori due to an implausible scaling.
-In the implausible region, increasing turbine capacity, everything else being equal, will decrease cost predicted by the cost model.
-For some values, turbine costs even become negative.
-However, the turbine models in \cite{Rinne2018} are all in the plausible range.
+We refer to $p$ values below the maximum cost as plausible region (shown in red) and above the extremum as implausible (shown in turquoise).
+Here, plausible means that a point on the curve may potentially replicate real cost behaviour, even though we make no judgement on the correctness of the result in this regime.

-One could presume that any reasonable choice of turbine parameters remains in the plausible region.
-This, however, is not the case.
-Building on the US wind turbine database \cite{USWTDB} (which includes hub height, rotor length, rated capacity and date of installation), we have determined whether all distinct 650 turbine types are within the plausible region\footnote{Market age is approximated by time of installation of the turbines}.
-Figure \ref{fig2} indicates that several real turbines are actually outside the plausible region, i.e. their costs most likely are underestimated by the Rinne et. al. model (\ref{RinneTotalCost}).
-The real turbines that fall outside the model's regime of validity tend to be new and have relatively high specific power.